wrynearson/china-water/src/thesis/2_background.md

 One study represented research in an under-studied theme and demographic.
 Stakeholders' perceptions of important measures of river water quality in one region of Ghana suggest that in developing countries (or regions with lower objective water quality), faecal matter in and around rivers, and presence of plastic waste in rivers was deemed to be the most important measure, followed by the smell, clarity, color, and taste ("organoleptic properties") of the water. [@okumahWhatMattersMost2020, fig. 3]

+Multiple factors drive perception of environmental issues.
+In a related issue, water scarcity, one study examined farmers' ($n = 446$) awareness and perception of water shortages in irrigation. [@tangEstimationAwarenessPerception2013] They found that "age, percentage of time spent on farming and social network are the main determinants of awareness," and that "water price and drought experience are the most important explanatory variables of perception" in the Guanzhong Plain, Shaanxi Province, China.
+Furthermore, they found that awareness and perception strongly interact, citing literature which found that households who used less water show a higher level of awareness of water conservation. [@gregoryRepeatedBehaviorEnvironmental2003] However, these study water quantity, not water quality, so they are not necessarily analogous.

 ### Linking the Two

 While many studies have examined the issues discussed earlier, few have looked at the alignment of water quality perceptions and actual water quality.
 One such study was conducted in Newfoundland, Canada, which "investigated public perceptions of water quality and the perceived health risks and associated with the actual quality of public water supplies in the same communities." [@ochooAssociationPerceptionsPublic2017] While they found "no association with public satisfaction level and actual water quality of the respective communities," they did show demographic disparities in water quality perception.[^2] Furthermore, the authors found that differences in opinion existed between respondents who were supplied by the same water system.
 However, this is expected due to the problematic nature of public opinion. [@shepardPublicOpinion1909] The authors also mentioned that water quality data is publicly available, but is most likely not communicated in a way which facilitated knowledge transfer.

 ###### Notes